tractable-probabilistic-modeling/tpm2025/_pages/papers.md

 # Accepted Papers

-You can see all accpeted papers on [OpenReview](https://openreview.net/group?id=auai.org/UAI/2025/Workshop/TPM#tab-accept) as well.
+You can see all accepted papers on [OpenReview](https://openreview.net/group?id=auai.org/UAI/2025/Workshop/TPM#tab-accept) as well.

 <ul>
 {% assign sortedPapers = site.data.papers %}